 In Dota there are more fights because of teleport scrolls.
 Teleport scrolls are also one of the reasons why Dota 2 is more of a team game.
 Smoke which makes invisible all heroes in a certain proximity is one of many items that involve the entire team and is used in a coordinated team action.

-Dota games tends to be, longer consequently, the victory is sweeter and the defeat more bitter—comedy or tragedy.
+Dota games tend to be, longer consequently, the victory is sweeter and the defeat more bitter—comedy or tragedy.
 Either way, the story is better.

 The League recall takes you back to base.
 The Dota teleport scrolls take you to the base and to any tower or fountain.
 Further, in League you can select teleport as a summoner spell before the match starts; if you didn’t buy it, you can’t get it, but in Dota, any hero can buy boots of travel if conditions merit.